nikhita/nikhita.github.io/about.md

 For all the security geeks out there, my public key is [B944F27A57CF61F5](https://keybase.io/nikhita).

-PS: Best way to reach me is email or twitter.
+PS: Best way to reach me is email, the k8s slack or twitter.